temporalio/samples-go/temporal-fixtures/rainbow-statuses/README.md

-This fixuture starts few sets workflows `(NumberOfSets)`- each set containing a workflow of each Status (ie. Open, Terminated, ..)
+This fixuture starts few sets of workflows `(NumberOfSets)`- each set containing a workflow of each Status (ie. Open, Terminated, ..)

 Used in: